CMake 2.8.8 or later is required.

 Unpack the Android NDK somewhere and export

-Once you've run that twice, Ninja should produce Android-compatible binaries.
+Once you've run that, Ninja should produce Android-compatible binaries.
 You can replace

 armeabi-v7a in the above with